cashmusic/watt/work/jumpingoffcliffs.md

 We’ve built tools that power email-for-download, direct digital and physical sales, download codes, and more.
 You can download everything we make or just use it on a free (now and forever) hosted site.
 Everything connects to your own accounts so there’s no new middleman and no cut taken.
 It’s your career, your data, your business.

-<blockquote>The most important part is that it’s open.</blockquote>
+> The most important part is that it’s open.

 And this is what I’m here to talk about.
 Open.
 What is open?
 You might have heard about open source code, and there are also open business models and open data.
 But first let’s talk about the core idea of open.
 And I’ll admit: there’s a sort of hippie zen bullshit angle to open that’s undeniable.
 Open isn’t a set of well-defined practices and rules, but a way of thinking that shifts your internal defaults.
 An open world thinks in terms of sharing and collaboration first, exclusion second.
 It builds benefits for the individual from the greater good, not the other way around.